putting/My-Tech-Notes/javaRelated/java/interview/ConcurrentHashMap .md

 ## Summary
-ConcurrentHashMap (CHM) is the same as HashMap, but includes an additional array of *Segments*.
+ConcurrentHashMap (CHM) is the same as HashMap, but includes an additional array of *Nodes*, each node has a table bucket (Many key-value's).
-Locking is applied at the segment level.
-So two writes to the same segment will block.
+Locking is applied at the node level.
+So two writes to the same node will block.
 Guarantees that 1 will NOT be interleaved with other.

 Q. Why is HashMap not thread-safe then?
 Infinite loop problem, where rehashing while being read by another thread.
 Interleaving also?
 Offers O(1) time complexity for both get and put operation.